 A specific set of heuristics contains empirical rules of thumb, best practices, standards, rules, and conventions that have been tested or observed over long periods of time.
 Sticking to these heuristic standards produce UX designs that simply work better.

-A heuristic evaluation is not a usability test (for example, a one-on-one moderated test with users).
-Neither is it a cognitive walkthrough, which is also a usability inspection method.
-With cognitive walkthroughs, the emphasis is on user tasks.
+A heuristic evaluation is not a one-on-one moderated test.
+Neither is it a cognitive walkthrough, which is a usability inspection method.
+With cognitive walkthroughs, the emphasis is on tasks.
 The process involves identifying the user’s goals and coming up with a task list to achieve those goals.
 Evaluators then flag problems users may have as they use the product.

 A heuristic evaluation expert—the evaluator—is ideally a usability testing expert who has deep understanding of the chosen set of heuristics.
 They would typically come from the disciplines of human factors, interaction design (IXD), HCI (human-computer interaction) and/or UX design, with complementary backgrounds in disciplines such as psychology, computer science, information sciences, and commerce/business.